Who was Patanjali and what is Patanjali Yoga Sutras?

 - Indifference towards the wicked people.

-He further stresses on breathing techniques, concentrating on a single object (Japa medication) and avoiding too much longing for a single object (detachment) to bring serenity in mind.
+He further stresses on breathing techniques, concentrating on a single object (Japa medication) and avoiding too much longing for a sole purpose (detachment) to bring serenity in mind.

 When we practice calming and controlling the movement in our mind, we reach the state of Samapatti, which is often taken as a preliminary stage of Samadhi– the ultimate state of consciousness that Yoga is striving towards.